Jumio/mobile-react/README.md

 <false/>
 ```

-### Using Dynamic Frameworks with React Native Sample App
+### Using iOS Dynamic Frameworks with React Native Sample App
 Jumio SDK version 3.8.0 and newer use iProov dependencies that need need to be built as dynamic frameworks.
 Since React Native supports only static libraries, a pre-install hook has been added to ensure that pods added as `dynamic_frameworks` are actually built as dynamic frameworks, while all other pods are built as static libraries.